sugarlabs/musicblocks/Debugging.md

 program to debug a specific section of code.
 By putting a *Show* block at the start of a problematic section of code and a *Hide* block at the end of the section, your program can be run full speed until it gets to the *Show* block.
-Then the blocks are blocks are displayed and run in *Playback Slow* mode.
+Then the blocks are displayed and run in *Playback Slow* mode.
 When the *Hide* block is encountered, the blocks are hidden and the program resumes running at full speed.